 FIFA World Cup 2018 & 2022

-Under a new agreement with FIFA signed in 2015, the FIFA World Cup club benefits will almost treble for the two upcoming tournaments.
-For the 2018 FIFA World Cup Russia and the 2022 FIFA World Cup Qatar, every club which supplies players for the tournament will receive a proportional share of $209 million.
-The distribution mechanism will be identical to the method used in 2014.
-For more information on the FIFA World Cup 2018 Club Benefits Programme, please see the official leaflet developed by FIFA.
+Under the agreement with FIFA signed in 2015, the FIFA World Cup Club Benefits almost trebled for the two recent tournaments.
+For the 2018 FIFA World Cup Russia and the 2022 FIFA World Cup Qatar, clubs providing players to the final tournament receive a proportional share of $209 million.
+The distribution mechanism is identical to the method used in 2014 (see above).